touilleMan/godot-python/README.rst

 It will then generate ``pythonscript/godot/bindings.pyx`` (Godot api bindings) from GDNative's ``api.json`` and compile it.
-This part is long and really memory demanding so be patient ;-) When hacking godot-python you can heavily speedup this step by passing ``sample=true`` to scons in order to build only a small subset of the bindings.
+This part is long and really memory demanding so be patient ;-)

+When hacking godot-python you can heavily speedup this step by passing 'sample=true' to scons in order to build only a small subset of the bindings.

-Eventually the rest of the source will be compiled and a zip build archive will be available in the build directory.
+Eventually, the rest of the source will be compiled and a zip build archive will be available in the build directory.